DroitXenon/CYGA/README.md

 # CYGA - Cyber Geolocation Analysis

-Welcome to the official repository for CYGA, the cutting-edge Cyber Geolocation Analysis tool designed to empower cybersecurity teams with real-time data and insights.
-CYGA is your go-to solution for tracking, analyzing, and responding to cyber threats with precision and efficiency.
+Welcome to the  repository for CYGA, the Cyber Geolocation Analysis tool designed to show real-time data and insights.
+CYGA is designed for tracking, analyzing, and responding to cyber threats with precision and efficiency.
+This project is a web application built with React and Material-UI on the front end, Node.js and Express on the back end, and MySQL for the database.
 <img src="shared/constants/logo.png" alt="CYGA Logo" width="300"/>

 ## Features

-CYGA comes packed with an array of powerful features:

 - **Timestamping:** Every event is recorded with a precise timestamp, ensuring that you can track the sequence of events down to the millisecond.